Nuclear power in the United States: Three Mile Island and after

 Despite many technical studies which asserted that the probability of a severe nuclear accident was low, numerous surveys showed that the public remained "very deeply distrustful and uneasy about nuclear power".
 Some commentators have suggested that the public's consistently negative ratings of nuclear power are reflective of the industry's unique connection with nuclear weapons:

 [One] reason why nuclear power is seen differently to other technologies lies in its parentage and birth.
 Nuclear energy was conceived in secrecy, born of war, and first revealed to the world in horror.
 No matter how many proponents try to separate the peaceful atom from the weapon's atom, the connection is firmly embedded in the mind of the public.

 Several US nuclear power plants closed well before their design lifetimes, due to successful campaigns by anti-nuclear activist groups.
 These include Rancho Seco in 1989 in California and Trojan in 1992 in Oregon.
-Humboldt Bay in California closed in 1976, 13 years after geologists discovered it was built on the Little Salmon Fault.
+Humboldt Bay Nuclear Power Plant in northern California closed in 1976, 13 years after geologists discovered it was built on the Little Salmon Fault.
 Shoreham Nuclear Power Plant was completed but never operated commercially as an authorized Emergency Evacuation Plan could not be agreed on due to the political climate after the Three Mile Island accident and Chernobyl disaster.
 The last permanent closure of a US nuclear power plant was in 1997.